vanrez-nez/html-shader-plugin/README.md

   ...
 }
 ```
-with this the id will now be named `vertex-custom-name` or `fragment-custom-name` depending of the extension of the file.
+with this the id will now be named `custom-id`.